How to find a green hotel?

-This website is still in its beta-version, so we are excited to see how it develops.
-BookGreener is a worldwide green hotel booking engine that promises to deliver the most enriching travel experiences, focusing on a select group of hotels that truly care about their travelers, their staff, and the environmental and social surroundings they work in.
-BookGreener has each partner fill out a questionnaire on what makes their accommodation experience unique as a result of their sustainability benefits, efforts, and awards.
+This website focuses on the Indonesian island of Bali.
+BGreener suggests green hotels, travel tips and consultancy on sustainable travel.
+The featured hotels promise to deliver the most enriching travel experiences, focusing on a select group of hotels that truly care about their travelers, their staff, and the environmental and social surroundings they work in.
+BGreener has each partner fill out a questionnaire on what makes their accommodation experience unique as a result of their sustainability benefits, efforts, and awards.
 In this way, travelers will know what to expect in terms of green experiences and practices.

 GreenHotelWorld is an online booking platform for green hotels worldwide.
 When you make a hotel search on the website, you can see which sustainable practices each hotel carries out.
 It is possible to filter the hotels according to their “green practices” such as environmental protection, social responsibility, local resources, cultural heritage, and third party certification status.
 If your chosen hotel has not been green certified by one of the many eco-certification labels GHW works with, the company has teamed up with myclimate to offset the carbon footprint of your stay.
 The search results are based on the Expedia hotel search engine, and GreenHotelWorld offers a price guarantee for a vast number of the hotels on offer.